 The Netherlands has a long history as an open trading nation with household-name institutions such as ING Bank, cooperatively owned Rabobank and ABN AMRO operating worldwide.
-The Dutch banking sector is highly concentrated, with this same small group of systemically important banks accounting for the bulk of domestic lending to households and businesses.
-The lion's share of Dutch savings is held in accounts with these banks, which also handle most payment processing.
+The Dutch banking sector is highly concentrated, with this same small group of systemically important banks accounting for the bulk of domestic lending and the lion's share of Dutch deposits.
 Measured against the size of the Dutch economy, the banking sector is large.
-Although on a downward trend since pre-crisis years, in 2019, the size of its assets relative to the gross domestic product of the Netherlands still amounted to over 320 per cent.2
+In 2020, the size of its assets relative to the gross domestic product of the Netherlands amounted to approximately 340 per cent.2

 The regulatory regime applicable to banks

 The Netherlands has a twin peaks supervision model, which focuses on system and prudential supervision on the one hand, and conduct of business supervision on the other.
 The European Central Bank (ECB) and the Dutch Central Bank (DCB) are the system and prudential supervisors.
 The responsibility for conduct of business supervision lies with the Netherlands Authority for the Financial Markets (AFM).

 The regulatory rules applicable to banks are largely laid down in the Dutch Financial Markets Supervision Act (FMSA), which has been in force since 2007, and in the various decrees and regulations deriving from it.
 In view of its increasing complexity and difficulties in its compatibility with the sectoral approach of European legislation, preparations had been made for a thorough review of the design of the FMSA.
 However, these plans have been shelved until further notice in view of the complexity of such an exercise, the costs involved and the expected developments in the area.